beccaburten/eventech/README.md

 + [Site Features](site-features)

 ## Future Plans
+- Responsive design for browser and mobile
-Filter events by Category
+- Filter events by Category
-Update & Delete events for full CRUD cycle
+- Update & Delete events for full CRUD cycle
-Like events
+- Like events